Best High-Yield Savings Accounts of 2023

 A high-yield savings account offers interest rates up to 25x times higher than a traditional savings account, making it an excellent place to keep your short-term savings for that new computer or long-term goals, including a down payment fund or a vacation account.

-Read our list of the 6 best high-yield savings accounts for 2021, and learn the importance of APYs, minimum deposit, and withdrawal options.
+Read our list of the five best high-yield savings accounts for 2023, and learn the importance of APYs, minimum deposit and withdrawal options.

 Our Top Picks for the Best High-Yield Savings Accounts